St. Paul's Chapel - Columbia University - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

-The original organ in St. Paul's Chapel was built in 1905 by the Ernest M. Skinner Company of Boston.
-Pipes were installed behind matching cases on either side of the chancel.
-The four-manual drawknob console was located amid the choir stalls on the right side of the chancel.
-This organ was replaced in 1938 by a new organ built by the Aeolian-Skinner Organ Company.
+Pipes for the St. Paul's Chapel organ were installed behind matching cases on either side of the chancel, and the four-manual drawknob console was located amid the choir stalls on the right side of the chancel.
+Skinner returned in 1928 (Op.
+125-A) to install a remote combination action in the console and to effect minor tonal changes.

 16